AppViewX-Hub/Delete-WideIP/README.md

 # Delete-WideIP
-Standard template to WideIP/GSLB Virtual server on ADC device's
+ Used to clean up the configuration of an existing GTM WideIP/GSLB from a F5/Citrix Netscaler load balancer